Mannok: Glass

 In 1998, the Group moved into the container glass market with the establishment of QUINN Glass, which manufactures glass containers for the food and beverage industries, with operations in Ireland and the UK.
 The first plant went into production at the end of 1998, producing a range of flint, green and amber containers.
 The plant is based in Derrylin and employs over 370 staff with an annual production capacity of 720 million containers.
 This is expected to increase to 830 million units in 2008 with the completion of a furnace rebuild at the plant.
 Quinn Glass is one of only a handful of plants worldwide where bottles can be manufactured and filled on a single site.
 It features one of the largest automated warehouses in Europe, capable of handling 282,000 pallets of filled and unfilled glass containers.

 In 2005, it expanded, and built a second plant at Elton, Cheshire, creating over 550 new jobs.
-It produces 20 percent of the UK's glass container requirements and provides a glass packaging, filling and distribution service for the drinks industry.
+It produces 20 per cent of the UK's glass container requirements and provides a glass packaging, filling and distribution service for the drinks industry.
 The facilities at the plant include a beverage filling hall, warehousing, two glass melting furnaces and 13 production lines.
 The capacity of the second plant is currently 1.2 billion units, with production capacity of both plants estimated to be 2.4 billion units in 2008.
 The plant has five lines capable of bottling a total of 400 bottles of wine, or 1,000 bottles of beer a minute.
 Having manufacturing and bottling on the same site can reduce costs and keep prices competitive.
 By offering bottling services, there is the potential for glass makers to win more business as an overflow plant in times of high demand, and it is as a contract packing operation that the greatest benefits from bottling lines are likely to be had.
 However, the plant was constructed without the correct planning permission, and on 8 April 2009, the High Court ruled that it should be demolished.

 Quinn have announced their intention to appeal the decision.

 Radiators

 In May 2004, the Quinn Group acquired the Barlo Group, leading to the announcement of the formation of Quinn Radiators on 1 January 2005.
 This gave the new group: a production facility in Leigh which produces the "roundtop" range; a second in Grobbendonk, Belgium, which produces the "compact" range; and until the plant's closure in 2008, represented in Ireland through the Merriott brand based in Clonmel, County Tipperary.

 At the start of 2007, a new radiator facility employing 500 people went into production in Newport, South Wales, in part of the never-occupied former LG television plant.
 Becoming the divisions new European headquarters, the aim is to expand the facility to become the largest domestic radiator plant in the world, producing four million radiators a year by 2008.

+In 2022 the Newport factory closed down and was demolished.